loshmis/vanguard-docs/authentication.md

 After entering the 2FA token, Vanguard will contact Authy servers to check the token value, and, **only** if token is correct, user will be logged in.

+<a name="registration"></a>
 ###Registration

 Since registration can be completely disabled inside [application settings](settings/auth), registration form is only accessible if registration is enabled.

-Users are able to access the registration form and create new account by clicking the _Don't have an account?_ link on login page and filling up the registration form.
+Users are able to access the registration form and create new account by clicking the **Don't have an account?** link on login page and filling up the registration form.

 ![Vanguard - Registration Form](assets/img/registration.png)